Managing Playbooks

 • “Counterparty is located in an embargoed country.”

-A standard position may be specific clause language or a general rule.
+A standard position may be specific clause language, a general rule, or a concept.
 It's important to determine which applies—whether the standard position requires the exact clause in the contract or just adherence to general concepts.

 If you don’t have or need to establish a standard, preferred position, but want to flag dealbreakers or areas for team member review, you can skip defining a standard position.
 This setup is useful when the company doesn’t have a single “ideal” stance but still wants to ensure high-risk or discretionary issues don’t slip through unnoticed.